MPS Stop Grab and Go has been extended thru January 14, 2022. Meals will be available for pickup at select sites. See the full list.

 Learning Journeys are educational field trips for all MPS students.
 The goal of each Learning Journey is to put content-based instruction into practice that enables students to develop skills not only for academics but also for professional development.
 Each Learning Journey implements a curriculum and instruction (C&I) framework and an academic and career planning (ACP) framework to ensure that students develop college and career readiness skill sets.
 The C&I framework provides standards-aligned instructional materials for teachers at each grade level.
 The ACP framework emphasizes holistic learning objectives in career awareness (K3–grade 3), career exploration (grades 4–8), and career planning and preparation (grades 9–12).

-The Division of Library Media Services provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.
+The library media services office provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.

 School library programs ensure that students and teachers have access to media collections that include a variety of print, non-print, reference and electronic resources.